Fairgrounds Sustainability Highlights

 Take a close look at the Fairgrounds landscaping and you might notice that some of the landscaping is working double-duty.
 The four rain gardens and two bio-filtration planter boxes catch and filter rainwater through the plants, rather than running off through storm drains and carrying potential pollutants with it.

 As you make your way through Fair Exhibition buildings, displays might look brighter, and the bills are smaller thanks to lighting upgrades that have been made throughout the Fairgrounds campus.
-Older T-12 florescent lighting was replaced with more efficient T-8 florescent lighting which saves energy and money.
+Older T-12 fluorescent lighting was replaced with more efficient T-8 fluorescent lighting which saves energy and money.

 From radiant space heaters to thermostat and controls upgrades, many Fairgrounds buildings have recently been retrofitted for space heating improvements.
 These retrofits keep spaces warm for activities in the winter months, but use less energy and save on operating costs.